debops/debops/ansible/roles/debops.kibana/docs/defaults-detailed.rst

 The ``kibana__*_configuration`` variables define the Kibana configuration options that are set in the :file:`/etc/kibana/kibana.yml` configuration file.

-The main Kiana configuration file format is YAML.
+The main Kibana configuration file format is YAML.
 The `reference documentation <https://www.elastic.co/guide/en/kibana/current/settings.html>`_ defines two YAML formats recognized by Kibana, hierarchical (YAML dictionary keys are indented), or flat (YAML dictionary keys are separated by dots).
 This